Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Efficient Attention

 \subsection{Approximated Attention}

-In addition to heuristic approaches aimed at restricting full attention computation, some research explores the mathematical essence behind attention kernel computations.
-These studies use estimation methods based on the sparsity or low-rank properties of attention matrices to approximate attention with linear complexity, albeit at the cost of precision.
+In addition to the heuristics to restrict full attention computation, some research approximates attention based on the sparsity or low-rankness of attention matrices with linear complexity, albeit at the cost of precision.
 We introduce several of these approximation techniques below.

-Note that we have not distinguished whether the methods are employed for BERT-like encoder-only LLMs or GPT-like decoder-only LLMs in previous sections since most of them can be trivially transferred from the BERT setting to the GPT setting with a causal attention mask.
+Notice that we do not distinguish whether the methods are employed for BERT-like encoder-only LLMs or GPT-like decoder-only LLMs in previous sections since most of them can be trivially transferred from the BERT setting to the GPT setting with a causal attention mask.
 However, the casual mask is often non-trivial for many approximation strategies.
-So to facilitate later discussions, we first define a general weighted causal function $\xi_{\bold w}$ in Eq.\ref{eq: causal_function}, where $\bold w \in \domain{L}$ represents a weights vector for each row.
-This function will substitute the causal attention mask operation thus, we omit the mask $M$ in all of the attention equations below for simplification.
+So to facilitate later discussions, we first define a general weighted causal function $\xi_{\bold w}$ in Eq.~\ref{eq: causal_function}, where $\bold w \in \domain{L}$ represents a weights vector for each row.
+This function will substitute the causal attention mask operation.
+Thus, we omit the mask $M$ in all attention equations below for simplification.

 \textbf{Low-Rank Approximation}.
-Linformer \cite{wang2020linformer} employs Singular Value Decomposition (SVD) to approximate the attention matrix $A$ with a low-rank matrix $\widetilde{A}$, leveraging its low-rank property as proved in its \textit{Theorem 1}.
-This approach involves two learnable projection matrices $E$ and $F$ of dimensions $L \times k$, where $k = O(\frac{d}{\epsilon^2}) \ll L$.
+Linformer~\cite{wang2020linformer} employs Singular Value Decomposition (SVD) to approximate the attention matrix $A$ with a low-rank matrix $\widetilde{A}$ This approach involves two learnable projection matrices $E$ and $F$ of dimensions $L \times k$, where $k = O(\frac{d}{\epsilon^2}) \ll L$.
 The process includes projecting $K, V$ using $E, F$ respectively, followed by standard MHA kernel on $Q$ with the projected $\widetilde{K}, \widetilde{V}$.
-According to its \textit{Theorem 2}, this low-rank technique approximates full attention with linear complexity $O(Lkd)$ while allowing for an error of $\epsilon$.
+According to the properties proved in Linformer, this low-rank technique approximates full attention with linear complexity $O(Lkd)$ while allowing for an error of $\epsilon$.